eatyourpeas/trackyourpeas/README.md

 ## Features

 Track your peas is a simple time tracker, with a start/stop/pause toggle that sits unobtrusively in your activity bar at the bottom.
-It stores the times in a Gist, so you will need a personal access token to make it work, and have access t'internet (obvs).
+It stores the times in a Gist as a markdown table of the time you have spent each session with the name of the repository and branch, so you will need a personal access token to make it work, and have access t'internet (obvs).
 If you don't want people to see what you are doing, you will need a private Gist I guess.

 On stopping the timer, a summary of the last session will be published to a gist called `summary.md`